CodyNicholson/Resume_Website_Framework_Project/README.md

 To use this framework to create your resume website, follow these steps:

-1. Download the project to your computer, then open the **index.html** file with your browser to check that the project is working
+1. Download the project to your computer, then open the **index.html** file with your browser to check that the project is working.
+As you modify the code in the project, simply reload the page to refresh your changes in the code.
 2. Put all of your information into the **resumeBuilder.js** file in the **js** folder.
 You can add as many work experiences, projects, educations, honors and awards, and community service sections as you like by separating each block by a comma the same way it is done throughout the file.
 3. Change the pictures by putting your pictures in the images folder, and then referencing them in the **resumeBuilder.js** file the same way it is done throughout the file
 4. Replace the **resume.pdf** placeholder with your resume that is also named **resume.pdf**